Younicos: Select Storage Projects

-Younicos Y.Q software platform is at its full grid-forming potential on the island of Graciosa in the Azores, where it provides real-time power management and energy dispatch for the entire island’s grid.
+Younicos Y.Q software platform is at its full grid-forming potential on the island of Graciosa in the Azores, where it provides real-time power management and energy dispatch for the entire island's grid.
 The system allows the island to be powered entirely by wind and solar, with the existing diesel generators used only as backup power during prolonged periods of unfavorable weather.

 Xtreme Power

 In April 2014, Younicos acquired the assets of the former Xtreme Power, a Kyle, Texas-based battery systems developer, after it had filed for Chapter 11 bankruptcy protection in January of that year.

 Xtreme Power was founded in 2004 in Austin, Texas.
 In 2009, it installed its first megawatt-scale storage system in Maui, Hawaii.
 Working with Duke Energy, in 2012 Xtreme Power commissioned the largest wind-integrated battery storage system (36 MW / 24 MWh) in the U.S. in Notrees, Texas.

-Eventually the company would deploy more than 60 megawatts of storage systems.
-After acquiring its assets, Younicos combined operations into the parent company and renamed the U.S. operation Younicos Inc.